jotaro-sama/TweetLite/README.md

 consumer_secret: {your oauth consumer secret}
 ```
 The server currently supports the default port (8000) only.
 Multiple port support to be added in the future.
-You'll also need to set appropriate IBM Watson credentials.
-Details in the Translator API section.
+You'll also need to appropriately configure the translator, and the RabbitMQ logging.
+Details in the Translator API and RabbitMQ logging sections.

 To run the server with default values, just run the following:
 ```